MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-maintenance-special.md

 ---
-title: Special instructions for disinfecting your HoloLens 2 device
+title: Special instructions for disinfecting your HoloLens 2 device for COVID19
 description: This article describes how to disinfect a HoloLens 2 device, and provides answers to frequently asked questions about device cleaning.
 author: Teresa-Motiv
 ms.author: v-tea